apisyouwonthate/api-glossary/README.md

 ## Data Validation

+Often referred to simple as "validation" when there are many types of validation.
+Data validation is basically taking some real data (maybe an entire HTTP Message with a body, or just the body) and comparing it to the API description.

+This is then used to power things like [contract testing](#contract-testing), [gateway validation](#gateway-validation), and [server-side validation](#server-side-validation).

 ## Dereference

 Aliases include: "dereferencing", "internal inlining" or "transclusion".

-All $refs and replaced with their values a'la copy & paste.

-No more $ref’s exist in the file/object representation.
+All `$ref`s and replaced with their values a'la copy & paste.
+No more `$ref`'s exist in the file/object representation.
 If you have 10 operations referencing the same model 10 times, you now have 10 different models.

 ## Description Validation